Corporate investment banker

 - investment firms

 Look for job vacancies at:

-There are some specialist recruitment agencies that deal with investment banking opportunities, such as City Jobs.
+You can also look on individual company websites for opportunities.
+There are some specialist recruitment agencies that deal with investment banking opportunities.

-Competition for positions is fierce, so preparation and planning are essential if you want to succeed at each of these stages.
+Competition for positions is fierce, so preparation and planning are essential.

 Some investment banks accept applications from students who require a work permit.
 You should check with the individual organisation.